-But if you want an LTE smartwatch right now, what's on offer?
-And which one is perfect for you?
-Read on, dear friends, so that you too can join the life of a standalone smartwatch wearer.
+But maybe you can't wait for those next generation options - so, if you want an LTE smartwatch right now, what's on offer?
+And which one is best for you?
+Read on, crazy diamond, so that you too can join the life of a standalone smartwatch wearer.

 Apple Watch Series 3

-Apple has finally embraced LTE-enabled smartwatches with the Apple Watch Series 3, creating the first standalone Watch experience.
-Not only will you be able to take calls and get notifications thanks to that built-in e-SIM, but you'll be able to stream Apple Music right from your wrist.
+Apple finally embraced LTE-enabled smartwatches with the Apple Watch Series 3, creating its first standalone Watch experience.
+Not only can you take calls and get notifications, thanks to that built-in e-SIM, but streaming tunes via Apple Music is also available right from the wrist.

-The new Watch also builds on the Series 3 with a barometric altimeter for tracking elevation, while also promising a 70% performance improvement - all while staying almost identical in size to older models (it's about .025mm thicker, but who's counting?).
+The Watch builds on the Series 2, with a barometric altimeter for tracking elevation, while also promising a 70% performance improvement - all while staying almost identical in size to older models.

 LG Watch Sport

-That's right, the LG Watch Sport is still easily the best all-rounder in Google's quiver of Android Wear 2.0 devices, despite getting very long in the tooth now.
+That's right, the LG Watch Sport is still easily the best all-rounder in Google's quiver of Wear smartwatches, despite getting very long in the tooth now.
 You're getting a pretty complete Wear experience with all the benefits of using the device sans smartphone.
 On the downside, it's a beefy smartwatch.

 Huawei Watch 2

 There's also a neat Watch Mode that'll extend battery life even further should you need it.
 And of course, you have all the connectivity you need: NFC and GPS are fully on board and ready to go.
-One problem: the LTE version is not available in America.
+One problem: the LTE version is not available in the US.

 Samsung Gear S3

-Truth be told, you're not going to get as many apps with the Gear S3 as you would with an Apple Watch or an Android Wear device, but Samsung also offers a unique enough control input that allows it to stand out.
-That bezel, which is mostly decoration on most other smartwatches, actually rotates.
+Truth be told, you're not going to get as many apps with the Gear S3 as you would with an Apple Watch or Wear device, but Samsung also offers a unique enough control input to allow it to stand out.
+That bezel, which is generally decorative on other smartwatches, actually rotates.
 It's the way you interact with the OS.
 If you're tired of the usual smartwatch interaction methods, and you've got yourself a Samsung phone anyway, the Gear S3 will fit right in for you.

 LG Watch Urbane

-LG's first LTE-enabled smartwatch might also be the best looking.
-The Watch Urbane screams premium luxury.
-You've got a stainless steel case, you've got a crisp P-OLED display, and you've got the best looks this side of 4G.
+LG's first LTE-enabled smartwatch might also still be one of the best looking.
+Despite its firmly ancient status, the Watch Urbane still screams premium luxury.
+You've got a stainless steel case, a crisp P-OLED display and arguably the best looks this side of 4G.